kanamtsm/mc_sdl/NNNN-spec-manuplating-projection-app-via-hardware-buttons.md

 ## Appendix

 In order to realize this proposal, the HU needs to read the information of the hardware button equipped in the vehicle, and dispose that button as appropriate to ButtonName.
-As an example, let's take a look at the keyboard key of the PC as a hardware button installed in the vehicle, read it with sdl_hmi, and introduce a mechanism to notify the mobile application of ButtonName without going through the soft button.
+There is an example, consider the keyboard key of the PC as a hardware button installed in the vehicle, read it with sdl_hmi, and introduce a mechanism to notify the mobile application of ButtonName without going through the soft button.

 The base code is as follows.
 HU：sdl_hmi (`https://github.com/smartdevicelink/sdl_hmi`) commit id:2db0b73444ac46db72ffe45e1eae166836be4a4a